-However, Clause 26.2 of the ABPI Code allows the provision of non-promotional information regarding POMs to the public in response to a direct enquiry from an individual and in certain other circumstances (including enquiries from journalists, dissemination of information via press conferences, press announcements, television and radio reports, public relations activities, etc.).
+However, the Supplementary Information to Clause 26.2 of the 2021 ABPI Code allows the provision of non-promotional information regarding POMs to the public in response to a direct enquiry from an individual and in certain other circumstances (including enquiries from journalists, dissemination of information via press conferences, press announcements, television and radio reports, public relations activities, etc.).
 Such information must be factual, balanced and must not be made for the purpose of encouraging members of the public to ask their doctors to prescribe a particular POM.